Supuhstar/Supuhstar.com/Contact.md

 Most of Us are Anarcho-Christian.
 [Elijah](/Headmates#Elijah) & [Mendo](/Headmates#Mendo) consider themselves to be direct Servants of God.

-Most of Us also practive & believe in a mysticism which has no name (it's a spirituality specific to Ourself, similar to Animism, Tai Chi, Buddhism...).
+Most of Us also practice & believe in a mysticism which has no name (it's a spirituality specific to Ourself, similar to Animism, Tai Chi, Buddhism...).

 A few of Us are also Wiccan.